jean553/c-data-structures/README.md

  * insertAtTheEndULL

 Pros:
- * access to an item by index can be faster because the last browsing step is performed by array indexing,
+ * search an item by index can be faster because the last browsing step is performed by array indexing,

 Cons:
- * inserts in the middle are expensives (every item of arrays of all of nodes have to be shifted)
+ * insertions in the middle are expensives

 ### XOR Double linked list